Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

 \subsubsection{Effect of Regime-Level Weighting for HPI}

-In \cref{sec:c-ped-anova-alg}, we derived a closed-form computation method for $v_{\gamma,\mathrm{within}}^{(d)}$ based on a mathematical derivation (\cref{thm:cped-anova}).
+In \cref{sec:c-ped-anova-alg}, we derived a closed-form method to compute $v_{\gamma,\mathrm{within}}^{(d)}$ (\cref{thm:cped-anova}).
 However, one might wonder whether such a derivation is necessary in practice, and instead consider a naive alternative that simply sums the within-regime Pearson divergences, \ie, using: